LandSharkFive/LSMOne/README.md

-# Log Sequence Merge (LSM) Demo
+# Log Sequential Merge (LSM) Demo

 This project demonstrates Log Sequence Merge (LSM) and Sorted String Tables (SST).
 The application creates data files.
 Indexes the files.
 Searches for keys and values in the files.
 Merges two sorted files.
-This is similiar to Compaction, but duplicates are not removed.
+This is similiar to Compaction, but duplicates are allowed.

 ## Description

   A console-mode demonstration of LSM and SST.
-The demonstration is divided into six sections, marked Demo1-6.
-The demonstrations can be run individually or in groups.
+The are six demonstrations, marked Demo1-6.

 ## Install and Build